 A map of Shetland's creative landscape can lead you on a journey throughout Shetland, to craft workshops and open studios throughout the islands.
 Every year a Craft Trial booklet is produced and is available throughout Shetland from outlets such as the tourist office.

-Click on the Shetland Arts and Crafts logo to view the Craft Trail.
+Click on the Shetland Arts and Crafts logo to view other members of the Craft Trail.